 Even if you aren’t ready to buy a home right now, shopping around and keeping up to date with housing prices will help you decide where you want to shop when it’s time to get serious.

 Mr. Cooper Agent Assurance connects you with local real estate agents from trusted firms like Century 21 and Coldwell Banker.
-With a 98% customer satisfaction record, these agents have the experience and expertise to make your home-buying journey stress-free.
+With complete customer satisfaction in mind, these agents have the experience and expertise to make your home-buying journey stress-free.

 Ready to find your new home?
 If you haven’t already, try out our loan amount calculator to get an estimate of what you’ll be able to borrow.
 From there, you can start thinking about how much saving you need to do and the budget that can get you there.

 Besides your total loan amount, you should also think in terms of the monthly payment you’ll be making.
 We’ve got a calculator for that, too.